rambasnet/Kattis-Git-Branches/README.md

 # OOP and Design Patterns

-- Demos problems with Makefile, unittest and CI/CD
+- Demo Solutions with Makefile, unittest and CI/CD

-## How to run demos
+## How to run Demos

 - run docker desktop
 - download/clone this repo